innolitics/rdm/rdm/init_files/documents/test_record.md

 # Verification

-I, FULL DEVELOPER NAME, verify that the results recorded here are complete and accurate.
+I, FULL DEVELOPER NAME, verify that the results recorded here are complete and accurate [[62304:9.8.g]].

-TODO: document the identity of the tester if any manual steps were required[[62304:9.8.g]].
+TODO: document the identity of the tester if any manual steps were required.

 Tests were performed on DATE TESTS COMPLETED.
 TODO: document the date tested [[62304:9.8.f]]